replaysMike/Binner/README.md

 Proceed to the web interface at https://localhost:8090 to start using Binner!

+### Login

+The first time you login you will be prompted for a username and password.
+The default credentials are:

+Username: _admin_
+Password: _admin_

 ### Installation on Ubuntu

 Download the ubuntu.14.04-x64.tar.gz from the [latest release](https://github.com/replaysMike/Binner/releases) [![GitHub release](https://img.shields.io/github/release/replaysMike/Binner.svg)](https://GitHub.com/replaysMike/Binner/releases/).